 As a general rule, UBIT applies to both IRAs and solo 401k plans; however, UDFI applies to IRAs but not to solo 401k plans.

-The Unrelated Business Income Tax (UBIT) is assessed when a tax-exempt entity, such as an IRA or solo 401k plan, engages in a business activity that is not related to its general purpose.
-For example, if a self-directed solo 401k account is used to purchase a shoe store, the income generated from the business would be subject to UBIT.
-Reason being, selling shoes is no the general purpose of an solo 401k plan.
+For example, if a self-directed solo 401k invests via an equity investment in a a shoe store or a computer store the income generated from the business would be subject to UBIT.
+Reason being, selling shoes an computer equipment or services is no the general purpose of an solo 401k plan.
+In order for not be subject to UBIT, the IRA or solo 401k investment must be passive in nature.
 This tax was created to keep tax-exempt entities on a level playing field with non-tax-exempt entities such as solo 401k plans and IRAs.

-Similar to the UBIT, there is a another tax called the Unrelated Debt-Financed Income (UDFI) tax on IRA investment income derived from debt-financed property, proportionate to the debt on the property.
-HOWEVER, UDFI does not apply to solo 401k plans so this is why individuals prefer solo 401k plans over IRAs for investing in real estate whereby a non-recourse loan will be used.
+Similar UBIT there is a another tax called Unrelated Debt-Financed Income (UDFI) tax that ONLY applies to IRA investment income derived from debt-financed property, proportionate to the debt on the property.
+HOWEVER, UDFI does not apply to solo 401k plans so this is why individuals prefer solo 401k plans over IRAs for investing in real estate whereby a non-recourse loan (debt financing) is used.